S3nThil-03/MiniDevTools/README.md

 🔑 **Password Generator:** Create strong, secure, and customizable passwords in seconds to keep your accounts safe.

 🎨 **Hex Color Generator:** Generate random or customized hex color codes, perfect for design inspiration or fun experiments.

+🐍 **Snake Game:** A fun and challenging arcade game where you control a snake to eat food, grow in size, and avoid hitting your own tail.